marioo217/artificer-mortis-engineer/README.md

-Made by @triple_m. on Discord, feel free to ask me anything via DM or via the MonkeyDM's Discord server.
+Made by @triple_m. on Discord, feel free to ask me anything via DM or via the MonkeyDM's Discord server.<br/>
 I'm not the owner of this subclass, that is MonkeyDM.
-I just made a port to Foundry VTT.
+I just made a port to Foundry VTT.<br/>
-This content is free at MonkeyDM's Patreon: https://www.patreon.com/monkeydm Check it out!
-He's got some other cool things there.
+This content is free at <a href="https://www.patreon.com/monkeydm">MonkeyDM's Patreon</a>. <br/>
+Check it out!
+He's got some other cool things there.<br/>
 I also recommend buying his book, <a href="https://monkeydm.shop/collections/steinhardts-guide-to-the-eldritch-hunt-all">Steinhardt’s Guide to the Eldritch Hunt</a>, the one that this artificer subclass is compatible with.